How I Got Google Antigravity Working Perfectly with WSL

 As a Data Engineer, I spend most of my life in the terminal.
 Whether I'm optimizing Spark queries or building Python-based Gen AI tools (like my recent work on AI-Hub), Windows Subsystem for Linux (WSL) is non-negotiable.
 It gives me the rich ecosystem of Linux with the productivity of Windows.

 Why WSL?
-WSL gives you a full Linux kernel on Windows - meaning bash scripts and containers run exactly as they would in production (like Google Cloud).
+WSL gives you a full Linux kernel on Windows—meaning bash scripts and containers run exactly as they would in production (like Google Cloud).
 No dual-booting, no VMs.
 Just native Linux tooling with Windows convenience.

-If you’re like me and trying to run Linux scripts or Python agents inside Antigravity on Windows, you might hit some frustrating walls.
+If you’re like me and trying to run Linux scripts or Python agents inside Antigravity IDE on Windows, you might hit some frustrating walls.
 Here is the developer log of how I fixed them—specifically getting the CLI, the workspace, and the browser subagent to work natively in Ubuntu.

 TL;DR